How to Change Your Voter Registration After You Move

 To avoid having to cast a provisional ballot, take the time to update your voter registration immediately after you move.
 You’re better safe than sorry.

-But as of this year, there are a total of 21 states, including Washington D.C., that allow voters to register at their polling place on the actual day of an election, as a way to increase voter turnout.
+As of this year, there are a total of 21 states, including Washington D.C., that allow voters to register at their polling place on the actual day of an election, as a way to increase voter turnout.
 North Carolina offers a similar “one-stop” voting process that allows same-day registration during the early voting period.
+Make sure when registering to vote, you meet the voting registration requirements.

 New policies that make it convenient to register or update your registration are gaining traction throughout the country, but they’re not universally available.
 Whether or not your state offers same-day registration, it’s smart to update and verify your information on your registration after you move and well before an upcoming election.